cloudmesh-community/hid-sp18-709/PXE-report/report.md

 - NFS (Optional): to store the images.
 - Portmap  (Optional- only required if using NFS)

+:o: why not develop a simple script and run that installs it. put this in git, git clone it and do sh  on it.
+Its noice that you explain it but, teh explanation seems to refer to too many external documents?

 **DHCP Setup:**
 a.
 Installed a basic instance of [DHCP](https://help.ubuntu.com/lts/serverguide/dhcp.html.en):